Bira/octopus-carnival/_drafts/wir-mm3-4e-imix.md

 They usually hide out among sapient communities and sow division and discord, encouraging its inhabitants to rebel and fight among themselves.
 Their temples tend to be built inside ruins and other scary places.
-The cultists protect them vigilantly and burn anyone who gets too close to death.
+The cultists protect them vigilantly and burn to death anyone who gets too close.

 More important temples are usually dedicated to the Elder Elemental Eye and protected by two or more Elemental Prince cults, who spend as much time